ariadne-cps/ariadne/doc/smt_solver_design.md

 The immediate work on `solvers-smt#830` is:

+1. validate the explicit UNKNOWN-reason plumbing across sequential, parallel and Boolean search and restore full coverage for the new branches;
-1. make splitting focus on constraints whose validated box evaluation has not yet met the epsilon stopping condition, mirroring dReal's branching-candidate set while retaining Ariadne's sensitivity guidance within that active set;
+2. make splitting focus on constraints whose validated box evaluation has not yet met the epsilon stopping condition, mirroring the active-formula idea in dReal while retaining Ariadne's sensitivity guidance;
+3. investigate rigorous DP stopping certificates based on validated continuity or derivative information that can reduce `DP_RESOLUTION_EXHAUSTED` without arbitrary-precision arithmetic;
-2. preserve deterministic, nontrivial tests for sequential, parallel and Boolean search behavior introduced by each branch-and-prune refinement;
+4. preserve deterministic, nontrivial tests for every introduced behavior;
-3. after every green functional test run, regenerate coverage and restore 100% function and branch coverage for newly introduced functionality before starting the next feature tranche;
+5. after every green functional test run, regenerate coverage and restore 100% function and branch coverage for newly introduced functionality;
-4. improve DP decision power through stronger symbolic simplification, correlation-preserving/shared expression evaluation and contractors;
+6. improve DP decision power through symbolic simplification, correlation-preserving/shared expression evaluation and stronger contractors;
-5. retain the audited compiler-mapped line anomaly unless a semantic source change resolves it naturally;
+7. retain the audited compiler-mapped line anomaly unless a semantic source change resolves it naturally;
-6. later add CI coverage gates so regressions in functions, lines or branches fail automatically.
+8. later add CI coverage gates so regressions in functions, lines or branches fail automatically.